 Bigelow's new book focuses on the body of his work over recent years.
 These previously unpublished poems and short stories converge together by theme and cover everything from growing up in the 1950's to love and friendship, and even hits the darker days of depression and life lessons.
 The book speaks easily from the heart and soul and is sure to touch readers of all ages and all walks of life.
 There is something for everyone here.

-Waiting on Nantucket is the poignant memoir of a struggling writer who drifts amongst a cast of fascinating characters on a magical island.
+Waiting on Nantucket is a poignant memoir of a struggling writer who drifts amongst a cast of fascinating characters on the magical island of Nantucket.
 It is also the story of one man's struggle with debilitating depression and how he learns to manage it.
 A major part of his therapy is accomplished through the love and devotion of his best friend, a black, long-haired daschund cocker spaniel named Mystery.

 The Great American Mammal Jamboree tells the mythical story of how the animal mammals mysteriously acquire the cloak of invisibility (to Man) and gather at a mystical sanctuary, also invisible to Man.
-Here they establish a new code of ethics for living.
-They strengthen their camaraderie by participating in Mammal Olympics.
-Over time they learn the true meaning of trust and faith, of sacrifice, and love and understanding.
+Here they establish a new code of ethics for living and strengthen their camaraderie by participating in Mammal Olympics.
+Over time, they learn the true meaning of trust and faith, sacrifice, and of love and understanding.